The Public Paperfolding History Project

 Troublewit

-This page attempts to record what is known about the origin and history of the pure origami paperfolding entertainment known as Troublewit.
+This page is being used to collect information about the history of the pure origami paperfolding entertainment known as Troublewit.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 As with many other early paperfolds it is sometimes claimed that Troublewit is of Chinese origin.
 I do not know of any evidence to support this view.